news-scraper/news_scraper/README.md

 ### Training

-For each `:root_domain`, it is neccesary to specify a grep/scrape pattern for each of the `:data_type`s.
+For each `:root_domain`, it is neccesary to specify a scrape pattern for each of the `:data_type`s.
 A rake task was written to provide a CLI for appending new `:root_domain`s using `:preset` scrape patterns.

 Simply run
 ```